Vanda Pignato: First Lady and Secretary of Social Inclusion

 In October 2011, ten days of heavy rain led to severe flooding which affected 70% of El Salvador and damaged approximately 80% of the country's roads.
 The floods, which impacted 300,000 residents, killed 105 people and destroyed of 250,000 of agricultural land and crops.
 Then President Mauricio Funes estimated that damages totaled $840 million, equal to 4% of El Salvador's gross domestic product (GDP).
 Pignato, as both Secretary of Social Inclusion and First Lady, traveled to Washington D.C. in November 2011 to lobby for humanitarian aid from the United States Congress and the U.S. State Department.
 She also met with United Nations Secretary General Ban Ki-moon, former U.S. President Bill Clinton, the Salvadoran American community and representatives for the corporate sector.

 The National Ethnic Coalition of Organizations (NECO) awarded Pignato the Ellis Island Medal of Honor in May 2012, citing her cooperation with the Salvadoran American community and her initiatives to support women's rights.

-In October 2014, Mauricio Funes publicly confirmed that he and Pignato had separated.
+In October 2014, Funes publicly confirmed that he and Pignato had separated.

 In July 2015, Secretary Vanda Pignato announced that she had been diagnosed with cancer.
 She took a temporary leave of absence from the Department of Social Inclusion to undergo treatment for the disease.

-On 12 May 2017 Mr. Joao Santana, a Brazilian marketing consultant reveleaded under oath the money applied to Mr. Mauricio Funes first presidential campaign was financed by Brazilian company Odebrecht with dirt money, the command to Odebrecht to give money to Mr. Funes campaign committee came from former Brazilian President, Luiz Inácio Lula da Silva.
+On 12 May 2017, Joao Santana, a Brazilian marketing consultant reveleaded under oath the money applied to Funes first presidential campaign was financed by Brazilian company Odebrecht with dirt money, the command to Odebrecht to give money to Funes campaign committee came from former Brazilian President, Luiz Inácio Lula da Silva.

 A Warrant has been issued for Vanda Pignato arrest.
 This was decided on the afternoon of Monday, 12 June 2018 by the Fifth Peace Court of San Salvador.

-Pignato is part of the case against former President Mauricio Funes for the crimes of embezzlement, and money and asset laundering.
+Pignato is part of the case against Funes for the crimes of embezzlement, and money and asset laundering.

 Jorge Cortez, head of the Financial Unit of the Attorney General of the Republic (FGR), explained that they had requested that Pignato only pay a bond to be processed in freedom as a consideration for her health condition.
-However, the judge decided to issue a warrant for her arrest since he believes Mrs. Pignato poses a flight risk.
+However, the judge decided to issue a warrant for her arrest since he believes Pignato poses a flight risk.